-Ash Lagazo has been a member of AZDBA for the past six years and currently paddles with the Arizona Gila Dragons and AZ MonGi.
+Ash Lagazo has been a member of AZDBA for the past eight years and currently paddles with AZ MonGi.
 She previously served on the Board of Directors, from 2016-2018 and held the position of Vice President of AZDBA from 2017-2018.
 She is the Co-Founder and Head Coach of AZDBA’s first and only youth dragon boat team, the CrAZy Cuddlefish.

-Binal Patel, was first introduced to AZDBA thru Mayo Clinic Corporate Dragon Boat Team in 2007.
-She has served on the AZDBA board from 2008-2012.
-She has held the treasurer position in the past to help organize AZDBA’s financials and introduced use of electronic technology (Quickbooks & PayPal) for efficiencies and control.
-She has been part of the festival committee and served on other roles as festival chair, sponsorship coordinator, vendor coordinator and/or volunteer coordinator.
+Binal Patel was first introduced to AZDBA through the Mayo Clinic Corporate Dragon Boat Team in 2007.
+She served on the AZDBA board from 2008-2012.
+She has held the treasurer position in the past to help organize AZDBA’s financials and introduced use of electronic technology (Quickbooks & PayPal) for efficiency and control.
+She has been part of the festival committee and served in other roles such as festival chair, sponsorship coordinator, vendor coordinator and volunteer coordinator.

 Professionally, Binal has a financial background and currently works for Mayo Clinic as a System Analyst.
-She has taken a break from paddling since 2016 after having 2 kids and ready to be on water again with PFD team.
-She plans to help grow, encourage community service and mentor future leaders within AZDBA to help sustain organization’s mission.
+She took a break from paddling in 2016 after having two kids but is ready to be on water again with the PFD team.
+She plans to help AZDBA grow, encourage community service, and mentor future leaders within AZDBA to help sustain organization’s mission.

 Additional Board Members